 This electric vehicle is ideal for city dwellers.
 It’s easy to park, nippy, and – with zero emissions – will always be accepted by councils in city and town centres.

 Actually, there is no reason why you couldn’t also own this car if you lived in a village.
 As long as you don’t regularly need to go on trips further than 143 miles, the VW e-up is fine.

 With its compact size, the e-up is clearly not a main family car, but could be a second car.
 It might be a way of moving into the electric car world when your current small car needs replacing.

 Can the Volkswagen e-up be a commuter car?
-Probably only if you have a short drive to work.
+Yes if your drive to work isn’t too far.
 If your budget can stretch a little further, the 4-seater BMW i3 with its better range is an EV to consider for commuters.
-The e-Golf is another possibility, particularly if you want 5 seats.

 - If you would like more information about EVs in general, please see our main Electric Cars page.